Dafort001/pix_immo/replit.md

 # pix.immo - Real Estate Media Platform

 ## Overview
 pix.immo is a professional real estate media platform built with Node.js 22, TypeScript, and React, aiming to connect real estate professionals with photography services.
-It streamlines the ordering and management of property photography.
-The platform consists of a Mobile PWA for on-site photo capture and a Web Portal for client/admin management and gallery uploads.
-It features a **complete booking system** (service catalog, multi-step wizard, admin management), robust session-based authentication with role-based access, and is designed for future AI integration for image analysis and deployment to Cloudflare Workers. **Service area: Hamburg only (30 km radius)** - Berlin location removed as of January 2025.
+It streamlines the ordering and management of property photography. **Multi-SPA Architecture**: The platform now consists of TWO independent web applications sharing a single backend - (1) **pix.immo** - professional web portal at `/` for full-service photography, and (2) **pixcapture.app** - budget-conscious mobile-first SPA at `/pixcapture` for DIY smartphone photography.
+Both share ~90% backend infrastructure (PostgreSQL/Neon database, Cloudflare Workers backend, session auth) while maintaining separate frontends (`client/src/` and `client/pixcapture/src/`).
+The platform features a **complete booking system** (service catalog, multi-step wizard, admin management), robust session-based authentication with role-based access, and is designed for future AI integration for image analysis and deployment to Cloudflare Workers. **Service area: Hamburg only (30 km radius)** - Berlin location removed as of January 2025.
 The ultimate goal is to enhance property listings with high-quality, AI-analyzed media.

 ## User Preferences
 - Hono for Cloudflare Workers compatibility